fabric8-quickstarts/spring-boot-camel-infinispan/README.md

 The default name for the target data grid cluster is `DATAGRID_APP_HOTROD`.
 It can be changed from the spring-boot configuration file or using the environment variable `DATAGRID_SERVICE_NAME`.

+To run this example both locally and on Kubernetes/Openshift you'll need to have a running Infinispan Server locally or on your cluster.

 ### Building

 The example can be built with